igobb/codibly_task/README.md

 ## Introduction
-This is a recruiting task for the Codibly recruiting process
+This is a recruiting task for the Codibly recruiting process.

 ## Technologies Used